If you, or a child in your life, require assistance, call 211 to be connected to resources in your community.

 Among Ch.240 of the Acts of 2012′s provisions, the legislation establishes a Families and Children Requiring Assistance Advisory Board (Advisory Board).
 The Advisory Board’s duties include advising EOHHS, collecting and reporting data, and monitoring implementation of the legislation specifically around family resource centers.

 The meetings that will be held to review the implementation process are open to the public and all are encouraged to attend.
-The meetings are scheduled as follows and all will be held at One Ashburton Place, 21st Floor Conference Room, Boston, MA.:
+The meetings are scheduled as follows for calendar year 2014 and all will be held at One Ashburton Place, 21st Floor Conference Room, Boston, MA.:

 The first Report on Progress Made Relative to the Implementation of Section 16U of Chapter 6A of the General Laws was released by the Co-Chairs of the Advisory Board on January 30, 2013.
 FCRAB Report 1 30 2013.